306: Time of the Apes

 Wait a minute!
 It’s Darren McGavin! –I knew it!

 Actor Darren McGavin is best known for his performance as the title character in the short-lived 1974 TV series Kolchak: The Night Stalker and as the father in the 1983 film A Christmas Story.
+He also appears in Show K19, Hanger 18.
+(Thanks to sleepyhollow783 for the Hanger 18 mention.)

 “I don’t know how to express our gratitude.”
 How about a Hickory Farms gift box?